 Decolonizing Ethnographic ‘Responsibility’: Towards a Decolonized Praxis

-This past weekend I presented the following paper at the 2016 University of Colorado Boulder Department of Anthropology Graduate Student Conference titled “The Ethnographic Turn.”
+This essay was originally presented at the 2016 University of Colorado Boulder Department of Anthropology Graduate Student Conference titled “The Ethnographic Turn.”

 Episodic Structural (non-Episodic)